John L. McMillan: Political career

+He was selected to represent the United States Congress at the Interparliamentary Union in London in 1960, and in Tokyo in 1961.

 As chairman of the US House Committee on the District of Columbia, McMillan was primarily responsible for overseeing local matters in the capital; under the Constitution, Congress has ultimate authority over the District.
-He consistently opposed home rule for the District; no home rule even came up for a vote in his committee, even when they had originally been passed out of the Senate.
+He consistently opposed home rule for the District, refusing to even bring up home rule bills for vote in his committee even when they had originally been passed out of the Senate.
 The lone home rule bill that even reached the House floor during his tenure came in 1965, when the House leadership steered a home rule bill away from McMillan at the urging of the Johnson administration.
 McMillan opposed the bill, arguing that Washington was "the only city created for a federal purpose."
 Although the bill ultimately didn't pass, the fact it was even brought to the floor at all was seen as a sea change.

-However, McMillan was not completely opposed to giving D. C. residents greater control over their affairs.
+However, McMillan was not completely opposed to giving D.C. residents greater control over their affairs.
 For example, in 1967, he sponsored a bill that gave the District an elected school board.

 McMillan's tenure saw Washington become a majority-minority city, and blacks often claimed he was indifferent to their concerns.
 When Walter Washington, the Mayor-Commissioner of the District of Columbia, sent his first budget to Congress in late 1967, McMillan responded by having a truckload of watermelons delivered to Washington's office.

 McMillan was defeated in the 1972 Democratic primary by a considerably more liberal Democrat, State Representative John Jenrette.
 McMillan blamed black voters, charging that "The colored people were bought out."

 He is still the longest-serving congressman in South Carolina's history, and only Strom Thurmond and Ernest Hollings represented the state longer at the federal level.

+Personal life

 He resided in Florence, South Carolina, where he died in 1979; interment was in the McMillan family cemetery, Mullins.